Home Page of Mark Jerrum

 - John Faben (graduated 2012).

-I am Deputy Head of School in the School of Mathematical
+I am Director of Research in the School of Mathematical

 In my spare time I butcher families.

 The views and opinions expressed in these pages are mine.

 The contents of these pages have not been reviewed or approved by

 Queen Mary, University of London.